About Dr. Ferrarotto

-Assistant Professor, Department of Thoracic/Head and Neck Medical Oncology, Division of Cancer Medicine, The University of Texas MD Anderson Cancer Center, Houston, TX
+Associate Professor, Department of Thoracic/Head and Neck Medical Oncology, The University of Texas MD Anderson Cancer Center, Houston, TX

 Dr. Ferrarotto’s work focuses on examining gene and protein profiles of lung and head and neck tumor samples in order to identify alterations that can be targeted with suitable therapy regimens.
 To accomplish this, alterations of genes and proteins found in tumor samples are correlated with the patient’s individual tumor characteristics and clinical outcomes (disease progression and survival), then the effects of different drugs targeting the gene or protein of interest are examined in cell line and mouse models, and finally the results obtained in the lab are used to develop and design clinical trials with new therapeutic regimens for patients.
 Currently, Dr. Ferrarotto is leading a project to investigate the importance of Notch1 mutations in patients diagnosed with adenoid cystic carcinoma (ACC), a rare salivary gland tumor.
 Her work demonstrated that Notch1 mutations in ACC define a subgroup of patients with an aggressive disease and propensity to liver and bone metastasis.